How Aspect works

 • b = minor axis of the ellipsoid

-The ellipsoid height h is in meters in the above formulas.
-If your input raster's z-unit is specified in any other unit, it will be internally transformed to meter.
+The ellipsoid height h is in meters in the formulas above.
+If the input raster's z-unit is specified in any other unit, it will be internally transformed to meter.

 Aspect computation